itconsultis/weixin-payment/README.md

     ITC\Weixin\Payment\ServiceProvider::class

+Then publish the package configuration via:

+    php artisan vendor:publish

+This publishes a configuration file in `config/weixin-payment.php`.

-Afterwards you can obtain the client instance via the service container:
+Afterwards you can obtain the client instance using the service container:

 ```php
 $client = App::make('ITC\Weixin\Payment\Contracts\Client');